 Third offense/Second degree DWI — Third-time drunk driving offenders receive all the penalties associated with a second DWI, plus and minimum one-year driver’s license revocation.
 MN DWI Statute requires third time offenders serve a mandatory minimum of 90 days in jail.
 In addition to incarceration and license revocation, third time offenders will face vehicle forfeiture and license plate impoundment.

 Fourth offense/First degree DWI — Your fourth offense within 10 years is a felony punishable by up to seven years in prison and a $14,000 fine.
 Felony offenders who are not sent to prison must serve 180 days in jail.

 If faced with any of these charges, consulting with a Minnesota DUI lawyer is your best option for your defense case.

 Test Refusal Crimes—Refusal to take a test in Minnesota is currently a criminal offense.
 In other words, even if a person was under the legal limit or perhaps had no alcohol or illegal drugs in their system, they could still be charged with a serious criminal offense for simply not taking a blood, breath or urine test.
 A person who refuses to submit to testing will be charged with a gross misdemeanor, even if it is a first offense.

-Choose aggressive representation to fight the charges against you.
+Choose aggressive representation to fight the DWI charges against you and your case.

-Most people believe that if they are stopped for a DUI, they have no chance of beating the charge and should simply plead guilty.
+Most people believe that if they are stopped for a DWI, they have no chance of beating the charge and should simply plead guilty.
 But, this belief is untrue.
-Mr. Schafer has had numerous DWI/DUI and test-refusal cases dismissed or charges reduced after an aggressive challenge to the procedures used by the police prior to, during and after the arrest.
+DUI attorney Brent Schafer has had numerous DWI/DUI and test-refusal cases dismissed or charges reduced after an aggressive challenge to the original procedures used by the police prior to, during and after the arrest.
 The answers to several important questions will help determine the outcome of your case:

 - Was there a legitimate reason for stopping your vehicle?